 New York Yuppie Chris goes on a trip to Atlantic City with some of his high-society acquaintances (“brazillionaires”).
 They take a detour off the highway to stop for a picnic, and end up in the deserted town of Valkenvania.
 After committing some traffic violations, they’re arrested and brought to the creepy mansion of the very old psychotic judge Alvin Valkenheiser to stand trial.
 Awaiting their sentence, they’re forced to join a bizarre family dinner, but this turns out to be the smallest of the problems they are facing.

 For Nothing But Trouble, Dan Aykroyd was in full creative control as writer (together with his brother Peter), director and main actor.
-So it may be fair to say it may be the best embodiment of what good humor means to Dan Aykroyd, and I can tell you, it’s a very special type.
+So it may be fair to say it may be the best embodiment of what humor means to Dan Aykroyd, and I can already tell you it’s a very special type.
 The movie shows us what happens when a bunch of arrogant Yuppies clash with a group of slightly deranged rural folks on their own turf.
 It starts out harmless enough with Chevy Chase in one of his typical roles in a typical setting for a romantic slapstick comedy.
 Shortly after, things take a turn toward the absurd and uncanny, and the movie partially gets an ambiance that is not too far away from The Texas Chainsaw Massacre.
 Describing it simply as a horror comedy does not do it justice, though.

 I don’t want to interpret too much into it, but the psychological concept of cognitive dissonance, the simultaneous perception or presentation of two ideas that are not consistent with each other, is utilized very cleverly in Nothing But Trouble.
 Even though there is never anything really frightening going on, the movie has a persistently discomforting vibe.
 It may have been easy to resolve this tension by adding some jump scares or silly jokes, but Aykroyd manages to avoid this for the most part.